-To configure P4Merge settings to display or suppress differences in white space and line endings, click click
+To configure P4Merge settings to display or suppress differences in white space and line endings, click or choose File > Comparison Method.
+To configure other settings, go to Edit > Preferences (Windows) or P4Merge > Preferences (Mac).

 If you are comparing Unicode files, selection of the correct character set is essential.
 If you select the wrong character set, P4Merge cannot correctly diff files.